From social media to content marketing: "We have to stop thinking from the channel!"

 The formats

-It becomes concrete with the formats.
-This is where the actual staging begins.
-This is because you can stage the topics and protagonists in new ways again and again.
+The formats make it concrete.
+Because this is where the actual staging begins.
+Because they can repeatedly re-stage the topics protagonists.
 The story remains the same.
 The messages don't change either.
-But they vary how they say it.
-Sometimes they sing it, sometimes they play it, sometimes they speak briefly, sometimes at length, sometimes upbeat and sometimes more solemn.
-The great thing is that there are so many new formats thanks to social media.
-Play with them.
+But you vary how you say them.
+Sometimes you sing it, sometimes you play it, sometimes you speak briefly, sometimes at length, sometimes cheerfully and sometimes solemnly.
+The great thing is that social media offers so many new formats.
+Play around with them.

-Content must be based on the story.
-Not according to the channel.
+Content must be based on the story, not the channel.

 Mirko Lange